 Author’s note: The beauty of this article lies in its humorous, non-serious, and satirical nature.
 Therefore, while it does convey certain truths, it must be read from that point of view.
 Enjoy!

 No better can common characteristics be seen than in Chinese parents, our strict but loving Chinese parents!
-No matter where they may be from, here are eight things Chinese parents are TIRED of hearing:
+No matter where they may be from, here are eight things Chinese parents hear ALL the time.

 1. Their children not replying to them back in Chinese